DamDC91/asff/README.md

 Asff (Ada Subprogram Fuzzy Finder) is a command-line tool developed to help finding Ada subprograms based on their signatures.
 By providing the arguments and returned types of a subprogram, asff helps Ada developers quickly identify and navigate to the relevant code within their projects.
-Ada's powerful type system encourages the use of highly specific types for distinct use cases.
+Ada powerful type system encourages the use of highly specific types for distinct use cases.
 This makes the language well-suited for signature fuzzy matching.

 This project uses the Libadalang library for analyzing Ada code and the Alire ecosystem for managing dependencies and build environment.